MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 - **Not enabled** - A site configured using tenant network subnets and sites, but not enabled for Location-Based Routing.

 - **Unknown** - A site not configured using tenant network subnets and sites.
 Typically, such sites are either internal to the corporate network, but by design not configured, or external to the corporate network.
-In any case, these sites are not enabled for Location-Based Routing.
+In any case, these sites aren't enabled for Location-Based Routing.

 ### Toll bypass evaluation and outcome

 When Location-Based Routing is used, a call between a Teams user and the PSTN is evaluated to determine if toll bypass is restricted.
-Depending on the results, the call will or will not complete.
+Depending on the results, the call will or won't complete.

 If a user is enabled for Location-Based Routing and the user is located at a site where Location-Based Routing restrictions are in effect, then toll bypass is restricted for that user.
 Teams uses the following information to determine whether toll bypass is restricted: